Between starting my own companies and helping to scale Github, I realized that I could have more impact in product than as an engineer.

 Before diving into product management specifically, it’s worth talking about the general concept.
 Management often gets a bad rap, especially in tech companies.
 Many young startups assume that all management is bad, thinking management = bureaucracy = restrictions.
 I disagree.

-While bad management is bad, good management can unleash the unrealized potential in your teams.
 In my experience, good management can set clear expectations, holds people accountable, and then helps their teams achieve their goals.
 If your management isn’t doing those things, then there’s probably room to improve.

 When I joined GitHub, the company was around 200 people with a famously minimal management structure.
 It’s taken us some time, but GitHub now has a more traditional management structure, which has been critical in allowing the company to grow.
 Many of the people that I work with are happier due to this change, but, as with anything that’s a work in progress, there’s always room for improvement.